sanghvirajit/Prediction-of-Call-Volume-for-Seattle-Fire-Department-using-Machine-Learning/README.md

 Model takes two types of inputs, date to get the total call volume on that particular date and date/time to get the call volume for any particular hour of the day.

-In order to get the total call volume on a date, modify the input as follow,
+In order to get the total call volume in a day, modify the input as date,

 ```scala
 input_ = {
     'date': '2022-01-01'
 }
 ```
-In order to get the hourly call volume in a day, modify the input as follow,
+In order to get the hourly call volume in a day, modify the input as datetime,

 ```scala
 input_ = {